Llanelly House: Restoration

-In November 2009 Carmarthenshire Heritage Regeneration Trust (CHRT) secured £6 million funding for the conservation and restoration of the building, with plans to develop a ground-breaking innovative visitor experience with heritage at its core.
+In November 2009, Carmarthenshire Heritage Regeneration Trust (CHRT) secured £6 million for the conservation and restoration of the building, with plans to develop a ground-breaking innovative visitor experience with heritage at its core.
 Extensive research into the history of the house and its original condition was performed focusing on the architecture and design of the building, as well as artefacts and stories of past occupants who left their mark in Llanelli's history.
 The benefactors of the project are the Heritage Lottery Fund, Welsh European Funding Office (WEFO) and Cadw.
 The aim is to create a social hub that the entire community can utilise, evoking local and national pride.

 Media

-The Llanelly House project was effectively started during the 2003 BBC Restoration series, in which the building was an acclaimed finalist, championed by Laurence Llewelyn Bowen.
-During the series the house reached the final as the winner of the Welsh heat.
-In June 2006 Llanelly House featured in the TV show Most Haunted Live as part of a three night investigation which also included Parc Howard Museum and Kidwelly Castle.
-In February 2011 Carmarthenshire County Council announced that the necessary funding for the restoration was in place and that the architects Austin-Smith:Lord had been engaged to undertake the £6m restoration project.
+The Llanelly House project was effectively started during the 2003 BBC Restoration series, in which the building was an acclaimed finalist, championed by Laurence Llewelyn-Bowen.
+During the series, the house reached the final as the winner of the Welsh heat.
+In June 2006, Llanelly House featured in the TV show Most Haunted Live as part of a three-night investigation which also included Parc Howard Museum and Kidwelly Castle.
+In February 2011, Carmarthenshire County Council announced that the necessary funding for the restoration was in place and that the architects Austin-Smith:Lord had been engaged to undertake the £6m restoration project.